dilshankarunarathne/docker-notes/README.md

 ## Development Workflow

 We need to Dockerize an application, so it can be run by Docker.
+This is done by adding a Dockerfile to it.